frankNowinski/frankNowinski.github.io/_posts/2016-05-12-getting-a-users-top-artists-using-spotifys-api.md

 <%= link_to "Sign in with Spotify", "/auth/spotify" %>
 {% endhighlight %}

 Now, we’ll need to create a callback so we can manipulate the data that’s returned to us from Spotify.
-Head to `routes.rb` and declare what controller and action you’ll like your callback to hit:
+Head to <code>routes.rb</code> and declare what controller and action you’ll like your callback to hit:

 {% highlight ruby %}
 get "/auth/spotify/callback", to: "users/spotify"
 {% endhighlight %}

-You now have access to basic user information, such as name and email address, as well as the unique access token in the `spotify` action of your app.
+You now have access to basic user information, such as name and email address, as well as the unique access token in the <code>spotify</code> action of your app.

 Once you've retrieved the access token you're ready to make a subsequent request to the Spotify API for a users top artists.
-To facilitate formatting the endpoint I relied on the `curb` gem which we previously installed in our app.
+To facilitate formatting the endpoint I relied on the <code>curb</code> gem which we previously installed in our app.

-The `curb` gem offers a straightforward way to append headers in your GET request.
+The <code>curb</code> gem offers a straightforward way to append headers in your GET request.
 The following code will correctly format your request to meet Spotify’s guidelines for the <em>Users Top Artist</em> endpoint:

 {% highlight ruby %}
 http = Curl.get("https://api.spotify.com/v1/me/top/artists?limit=25") do |http|